 In this post, we will compare these three methods.
 This is not an in-depth look into any one approach but intended to highlight the differences so you can make the best decisions for your scenario.

-Download the file: 0053 GETPIVOTDATA vs CUBE Functions – Start.xlsx
+File name: 0053 GETPIVOTDATA vs CUBE Functions – Start.xlsx

 All examples in this post use the same initial data set.
 This is available in the download file.